-VALUE DEFINITION EXAMPLE Cooperation Work with each other and share the teacher's time.
+VALUE DEFINITION EXAMPLE Cooperation Cooperating, collaborating and leading or following as the situation demands.
+Work with each other and share the teacher's time.
 Share the playground areas and equipment.
 Integrity Being honest and demonstrating a considered sense of fairness.
 Be honest and fair to yourself and others in the classroom and the playground.
-Persistence Always give your best effort even if you are not successful the first time.
+Persistence Persevering and remaining focused and looking for ways to reach your goal.
+Always give your best effort even if you are not successful the first time.
 Not giving up.
 Respect Respecting ourselves, others and the environment around us Speak positively and politely.
 Listen carefully.
 Be courteous and respectful of others.
 Respect other' differences, Respect and take care of others.
 Resilience Ability to manage and learn from difficulties and to bounce back.
-Self- reliant and have a learning/coping reaction rather than the victim blaming reaction.
+Self-reliant and have a learning/coping reaction rather than the victim blaming reaction.
 Resolve problems in a sensible and reasonable manner.
 Bounce back after difficulty Responsibility Taking action for our learning and behaviour.
 Move safely in the buildings.
 Respect and take care of other's possessions.